Male Pelvic Floor Physical and Occupational Therapy

 - Urinary/ Fecal Incontinence

-What does pelvic floor physical therapy look like?
+What does pelvic floor physical and occupational therapy look like?

 We start by asking questions about your urinary symptoms, bowel symptoms and sexual functions to better determine items we assess during examination.
 A pelvic floor examination with assess your spine and hip mobility, hip and core stability and the quality of muscles that form your pelvic floor.
 The pelvic floor muscles can be palpated from outside your body over clothing or your provider may recommend an internal rectal assessment.
 This will always be by consent only and is ALWAYS the patient’s choice.
 Treatment will then be catered to each individual based on findings and may include stretching, stabilization exercises and manual therapy to improve mobility and decrease muscle tension.

-What does pelvic floor physical therapy look like following Prostatectomy?
+What does pelvic floor physical and occupational therapy look like following Prostatectomy?